UseNineteen/nineteen/README.md

 ## A Note of Thanks
-Nineteen started out as a graduate project of Ted Pollari's while he was at the [Institute of Design at Illinois Tech](http://id.iit.edu), under the guidance of Kim Erwin with additional support fom Matt Mayfield.
+Nineteen started out as a graduate project of Ted Pollari's while he was at the [Institute of Design at Illinois Tech](http://id.iit.edu), with the guidance & collaboration of Kim Erwin and additional support fom Matt Mayfield.

 In 2015, The Knight Foundation generously provided a grant from the Knight Prototype Fund which paid for a complete rewrite of the app.
 We are deeply indebted to them for their generous support.